Ultimate Reality, All of It

 Symbolic versions are allowed to have parts, making them both neatly convenient and not really truthful.
 Our minds are creation’s greatest tools for awareness.
 But they can fairly be compared to the first aquatic creature that struggled ashore in evolution’s march into complexity.

 We find a long beach full of hazards that must be crossed before we sprout wings, let alone all the other tools we’ll need.
 Our tools always tell us where our brains are going.
 Tools never deviate too much from the base or they become useless, unable to continue as prototypes for evolution.

 Reality is God’s own splash into what we’d otherwise call nothingness.
 (As we’re only beginning to get a handle on ultimate reality, imagine how tough to define nothingness is going to be.)

 Splashed into space was a composition of rhythmic energy, vibrations everywhere.
 Pollack, Jack the Dripper, got close to that moment.
 Ineffable knowing might have driven him crazy.
 In the initial outburst of rhythmic energy, complete in itself, variations erupted into clumps of cosmos, representations we call matter.
 Density and heat differentiated into the variations we call color, taste, sound and temperature.
 God has no limits.
 The universe expanded with infinite variation.

 Eventually, life sucked together enough chemistry to make something new.
 Fluids can’t pause.
 Life keeps moving, definitions swelling, until presently we have you, here, now, looking at this book.
 The only mistake you can ever make is in forgetting you were and are some of that initial splash.
-You are the splash becoming aware of itself.
-You are not alone.
+You are the splash becoming aware of itself, and you are not alone.